the practical kitchen

 a white pizza ready to bake, topped with broccoli, thinly sliced tomatoes, and a dusting of freshly grated parmesan cheese.

-Get some of the parmesan cheese on the edges of the crust too — a cheesy crust is a good crust!
+Get some of the parmesan cheese on the edges of the crust too.
+A cheesy crust is a good crust!

 Give the pizza a little shimmy back and forth on the pizza peel to make sure it isn't stuck.
 If any parts seem to be sticking, carefully lift them up and dust additional semolina flour underneath.